Karan15Nigam/Ipl_Win_Probability/README.md

 **Feature Engineering**
-Generated the final dataset with the following key features for the second innings:
+-Generated the final dataset with the following key features for the second innings:
 -Current Run Rate (CRR)
 -Required Run Rate (RRR)
 -Runs Left